2023 Best Value Ecology & Systematics Biology Schools in the Far Western US Region

 Full Ecology, Evolution & Systematics Biology at Western Washington University Report

-University of Washington - Seattle Campus did quite well in this year’s ranking of the best value schools for ecology, evolution and systematics biology students.
-It came in at #9 on the list.
-UW Seattle is a fairly large public school located in the large city of Seattle.
+University of Washington - Seattle Campus came in at #9 in this year’s edition of the Best Value Ecology & Systematics Biology Schools in the Far Western US Region ranking.
+UW Seattle is a very large public school located in the large city of Seattle.

 The average tuition and fees for an out-of-state undergraduate student at UW Seattle are $39,906 a year.

-UW Seattle also claimed a spot on our Best Ecology & Systematics Biology Schools in the Far Western US Region list.
-It’s in the top 10% of all schools in this category.
+In addition to its great value ranking, UW Seattle is in the top 10% of all schools on our Best Ecology & Systematics Biology Schools in the Far Western US Region list.

-University of San Diego ranked #10 on this year’s Best Value Ecology & Systematics Biology Schools in the Far Western US Region list.
-Located in the large city of San Diego, USD is a private not-for-profit college with a medium-sized student population.
+University of San Diego came in at #10 in this year’s edition of the Best Value Ecology & Systematics Biology Schools in the Far Western US Region ranking.
+Located in the city of San Diego, USD is a private not-for-profit college with a medium-sized student population.

 USD undergraduate students pay an average of $52,864 in tuition and fees each year.